-Consumer-directed health plans could help cut health costs, study findsMay 7th, 2012 in Health /
+Consumer-directed health plans could help cut health costs, study findsMay 7, 2012 in Medicine & Health / Health

 If consumer-directed health plans grow to account for half of all employer-sponsored insurance in the United States, health costs could drop by $57 billion annually -- about 4 percent of all health care spending among the nonelderly, according to a new RAND Corporation study.

 Consumer-directed health plans, which include high deductibles and personal health accounts, are a market-based approach that many employers have adopted to address health care spending.
 Such plans now account for about 13 percent of all employer-sponsored health coverage.